 For example, you may have a small workforce now and maybe everyone completes the exact same safety training.
-And so a solution that manages that may be all you need now.
+And so a solution that manages that very basic safety training may be all you need right now.
 But if you’re going to grow, and if people will begin working different job tasks, they’ll also have different safety training needs.
 And that same online safety training solution may no longer be so helpful.

 Likewise, you may have workers at only one site today, but maybe in the future you’ll need a system that allows for multi-site, enterprise-level safety training.

 Or maybe now you only plan on using online safety training that comes included in your solution, but in the future you’d like to be able to import, deliver, and track your own self-created safety training materials.

 Or maybe now all online safety training will be completed on shared computers in the company office, but you can anticipate having workers complete their safety training on smartphones or tablets in the future.